hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Put them in heaps; or place them in a row,
 >
-> Tho' old and torn, they serve to make a show
+> Though old and torn, they serve to make a show
 >
 > Of business: ask them what pupils they
 >